-All Markets: Overall, Ireland was the most affordable geography in the Survey, with an affordable Median Multiple of 2.8.26 With the exception of Cork (3.3), all of the other markets were rated affordable, with Median Multiples of 3.0 or less (Galway, Limerick and Waterford).
+All Markets:.
+With the exception of Cork (3.3), all of the other markets were rated affordable, with Median Multiples of 3.0 or less (Galway, Limerick and Waterford).
 Limerick had the best housing affordability among the surveyed nations, with a Median Multiple of 1.8.